AlexLZM/Dodo-recommender/README.md

 The user can click on the item he's intersted in and be redireced to the associated external shop page.

 ## Backend design
-The backend is built upon python flask scripts, consists of functionalities including image uploading, similarity generation, database query/output, and user system.
+The backend is built upon Python Flask scripts, consisting functionalities including image uploading, similarity generation, database query/output, and user system.

 The database is hosted on AWS S3 and RDS servers, connected with boto3 and flask_alcamy API.